OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 04 - Code tour.md

 All it's doing is dispatching the query to the based on the command ID.
 These are the same command ID's used in the manifest above.

 The other type of activity our app needs to handle is the adaptive card actions, such as when a user clicks on "Update stock" or "Reorder" on an adaptive card.
-Since there is no specific method for an adaptive card action, the code overrides `onInvokeActivty()`, which is a much broader class of activity that includes message extension queries.
+Since there is no specific method for an adaptive card action, the code overrides `onInvokeActivity()`, which is a much broader class of activity that includes message extension queries.
 For that reason, the code manually checks the activity name, and dispatches to the appropriate handler.
 If the activity name isn't for an adaptive card action, the `else` clause runs the base implementation of `onInvokeActivity()` which, among other things, will call our `handleTeamsMessagingExtensionQuery()` method if the Invoke activity is a query.

 ~~~typescript
 import {